 Kurt Lash is a constitutional law scholar at the University of Richmond, where he directs the Richmond Program on the American Constitution.

 Rachel Laser is the president and CEO of Americans United for Separation of Church and State, an advocacy organization that seeks to reduce entanglement between the government and faith groups.
-She previously served as deputy director of the Religious Action Center of Reform Judaism, where she worked on social justice issues, including gun control, abortion rights and access and reproductive rights.
-Arrange an interview through Tali Israeli.
+She previously served as deputy director of the Religious Action Center of Reform Judaism, where she worked on social justice issues, including gun control, abortion rights and reproductive rights.
+Arrange an interview through Liz Hayes.

 Douglas Laycock is a professor of law and religious studies at the University of Virginia and an authority on religious liberty.
-He’s currently working on a book about religious freedom, free speech and the establishment clause.
+He is the author of several books and articles on law and religion and co-edited a collection of essays on same-sex marriage and religious freedom.

 Kelly Shackelford is president and CEO of First Liberty Institute, a Texas law firm that works to preserve religious freedom and argued in support of the Bladensburg cross before the Supreme Court.